Data and streaming

 PostgreSQL path

-The dashboard backend has a dedicated PostgreSQL instance with:
+The dashboard backend and Camunda each have dedicated PostgreSQL instances with:

 - its own subnet groups